pwrobitaille/SongBook-Native/README.md

 # SongBook

-As a musician, I could never remember all the songs I knew how to play on the guitar so I needed an easy way to keep track of each sog, the lyrics and chords.
+As a musician, I could never remember all the songs I knew how to play on the guitar.
+I needed an easy way to keep track of each song, lyrics and chords.
 This is where SongBook comes in.
 As a user you can input the song title, tuning, fret of the capo, a link to the lyrics and tabs, and any notes you have for that song.

 # Technologies Used
   * React Native